dcefram/kap-gcs/README.md

 ## Usage

-In the editor, after recording, select one of the export formats, and then `Share on GCP`.
+In the editor, after recording, select one of the export formats, and then `Upload to GCP`.